franciscojavierarceo/franciscojavierarceo.github.io/content/posts/how-to-build-a-credit-risk-model/how-to-build-a-credit-risk-model.md

 Time.

 If you're planning to launch a term loan, you usually set boundaries on the duration of the loan.
+For revolving lines of credit (like a credit card), you simply apply a reasonable boundary on time that makes good business sense.

 Let's say you want to launch a 12 month loan to an underserved market, then you'd want to get historical data of other lenders to build your model on.
 It sounds a little surprising that you can do this but that's basically how the bureaus make their money.